smulhern03-bootcamp/surfs_up/README.md

 ![June precip](https://github.com/smulhern03-bootcamp/surfs_up/blob/master/June%20precipitation.PNG)![December precip](https://github.com/smulhern03-bootcamp/surfs_up/blob/master/December%20precipitation.PNG)

 The precipitation data between the two months is not substation.
 On average, both months get less than an inch.
 However, the maximum amount of precipitation is more of a concern - 4 vs 6 inches.
 6 inches of rain coupled with a minimum temperature of 56 degrees in December may result in a significant decrease for ice cream sales in December - cold and rainy is not neccessarily conducive to ice cream consumption.

+## Summary
+Overall, both months a good for ice cream sales.
+Mild temperatures for both months and relatively low preciptation will provide warm, dry days for ice cream sales.
+The largest concern would be December rains.
+Larger amounts of preciptiation in December coupled with lower minimum temperatures could see days of low ice cream sales.